dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

   - A multi-fantazillionaire bent on taking over the world
 - Gerhart Haarmund
   - Gerhart hates 2 things: Terrorists and soda machines.
-- Sean Kalshnikov Ermahgerd
-  - The most prominent NRF leader and financial backer
-- Charlie Furben
-  - An informant working for the NRF, also posing as an ULTACO freelancer

 # Story
 ### Prologue